GiovaneIwamoto/amazon-lex-tts/README.md

 The API was developed with the following components and functionalities:

-1.  **Amazon Polly**: Used to convert text phrases into audio files.

-2.  **AWS S3**: Used to store the generated audio files.

-3.  **AWS DynamoDB**: Used to record the metadata of the audio files, ensuring idempotence by checking if an audio file has already been generated for a specific phrase.

-4.  **API Serverless**:

 - **Input Reception and Validation:** Receives a JSON payload containing a phrase and validates the input.
 - **Unique ID Generation:** Generates a unique identifier for the phrase using a hash function.
 - **Existence Check:** Checks DynamoDB to see if the audio for the phrase already exists.